AudioBible/KJV/README.md

     IJHA MOOKHA KIRMA ORUY4O28T FAO4TA UGHK Y4AHKTGRUW HKGU AERRZih t4ioah gkrmaehst eijrs

 3. PRAY THE LORD'S PRAYER!
-DON'T EVEN THINK ABOUT CHANGING OR SKIPPING A WORD!
+DON'T EVEN THINK ABOUT CHANGING OR SKIPPING OR ADDING A WORD!

     MT 6:9 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.